mathstat-hunter/numerical-methods/lectures/README.md

 t‭he computer lab that hosts numerical methods has inaccessible whiteboards; their usable space is‬ ‭quite far off the ground. lectures started as handwritten with code walk-throughs but evolved to latex‬ ‭layered between code in colab notebooks and then to colab-generated pdfs with proofs, derivations, examples‬ ‭blocked out for handwriting via ipad. (handwriting remains an excellent speed for student digestion.) that is the‬ ‭intent of the colab notebooks.‬

+### colab vs jupyter

+colab is the development environment but its notebooks display imperfectly here; <b>therefore, there are pdfs</b>.

 ## sources

 t‭he notebooks draw heavily from tim sauers <i>‬‭numerical analysis, 2nd edition</i>‬‭. lecture delivery itself always contains extra material, links, examples but middle and later notebooks are selected or reduced content‬ ‭from sauers book -- which had the basic flow desired for the class. early material and special lectures are‬ ‭sourced elsewhere and noted as such.‬